-The application uses the recording filter to filter recordings when the user runs standard search queries.
-The filter criteria are automatically added to each search query that the user runs.
-As a result, the filter is automatically applied to all searches.
+The application uses the recording filter to filter recordings when the user runs standard search queries and when monitoring.
+The filter criteria are automatically added to each search query that the user runs and to recordings in progress.
+As a result, the filter is automatically applied to all searches and while monitoring.